D-Styles

-Dave Cuasito (born July 6, 1972), better known by his stage name D-Styles, is a hip hop producer and DJ.
+Dave Cuasito better known by his stage name D-Styles, is a hip hop producer and DJ.
 He has been a member of Invisibl Skratch Piklz, Beat Junkies, and Third Sight.
 He has also been a resident DJ of Low End Theory.
 D-styles is an instructor at the Beat Junkies Institute of Sound.

 In 2002, D-Styles released his solo studio album, Phantazmagorea, on Beat Junkie Sound.
-It was described by Fact as "the perfect evolution of hip hop's sample addiction: an album made entirely of samples manipulated by the human hand and overseen by a human brain."
+It was described by Fact as, "The perfect evolution of hip hop's sample addiction: an album made entirely of samples manipulated by the human hand and overseen by a human brain."